Optimise Microsoft Access Database Applications

 - Simplify convoluted and spaghetti code

-- Use refactoring of the code (See Why have Visual Basic Coding Standards?) to extend the system life span.
+- Use refactoring of the code (See Why have Visual Basic Coding Standards?) to extend the Application life span.
 This will improve the readability of the code, remove dead code, make the code easier to comprehend and maintain.

 Optimising the Network Traffic